Practice for next concert

 John Fletcher

 John Fletcher has an huge collection of practice tracks available, although you must create an account and login to access them.
-If a work is out-of-copyright then this is free, and a work that is in copyright requires a small subscription.
+If a work is out-of-copyright then this is free, and a work that is in copyright requires a small subscription – currently £13.20 for 12 months.

-Please click the link below to access these practice tracks.
+Click the link below to access these practice tracks.
 Just click, or tap, on the required part and listen.
-There is an option to change the tempo too.
+There is an option to change the tempo.
 There are also instructions on the John Fletcher website explaining how to play the tracks and how to download them if required.

 Chord Perfect